pmichel31415/bibliography/README.md

 # references

-A living bibtex file of all references I used in my research
+A living bibtex file of all references I use in my research